SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-05-29-using-qgis-from-conda.markdown

 ## Installing QGIS

 Notice that the Conda (or mamba) tools are used in a command line terminal.
-Besides, on Windows, you need to use the command prompt that is installed with miniconda.
+Besides, on Windows, you need to use the specific command prompt that is installed with miniconda.

 ### Using environments